 Rick and Arnold

-Rick and Arnold have been paired together for two years through the Grand Isle County Mentoring Program.
+Rick and Arnold have been paired together for five months through the Grand Isle County Mentoring Program.

 Rick Baker has been a mentor with the Grand Isle County Mentoring Program for almost two years.
 He was first matched with a student for a year and a half who moved at the end of the school year.
 Rick began with his current mentee, Arnold, in September of this year.